LucaCappelletti94/lectures/README.md

 ### Theorems related gimmicks

 All theorems are in `definition` style, meaning that they are not in *italic*.
+All environments are color-coded to facilitate reading and reviewing.

 Proofs are treated as theorem environments.